 Founded in 2010 by violinist Matthias Wagner, a German “with 6% Italian blood”, the Phnom Penh Orchestra of Hippies plays traditional folk music, some of which dates more than 800 years.
 “A merry crew of musical gypsies,” the orchestra plays melodic tribute to the “make love not war” movement.
-They perform throughout Phnom Pehn, including the popular Foreign Correspondents Club (FCC) along the river boardwalk.
+They perform throughout Phnom Penh, including the popular Foreign Correspondents Club (FCC) along the Tonlé Sap River boardwalk.

 “In the Khmer language, the term barang has come to mean a foreigner, particularly one of European ancestry.
-It is not a demeaning word, but some Khmer speakers might use it in a bad context.
+It’s not a demeaning word, but some Khmer speakers might use it in a bad context.
 The term is becoming more popular now among travelers.
-It is even used by some expatriates living in Cambodia themselves.”
+It’s even used by some expatriates living in Cambodia themselves.”

 In its purest form, the word “gypsy” – which refers to Europe’s Romani people with origins back to the Indian subcontinent – evokes an intoxicating blend of mystery and romanticism.